RespiraWorks/Ventilator/software/utils/rpi_config/README.md

 When the machine boots, you should see an icon that says `Ventilator update` on the desktop.
 Either double-click or use the touch screen to run this shortcut.
 This will build the graphical interface and controller software, and deploy the latter to the STM32.

+You may need to answer some questions using a keyboard.
+For your convenience, a virtual `matchbox-keyboard` utility has been installed, which can be found on the main application menu under `Accessories`.

 ## What you have available